mazetoken/mminer/README.md

 ##### NFT child tokens

 To create NFT child tokens from mineable NFT1-Group tokens go to your Electron Cash SLP wallet, go to Tokens tab, rigt click on NFT token - create new NFT, choose a name and a symbol for your NFT child token (mined NFT1-Group token will be burned as each child token is created - minted).
-Before you start freeze your mining coins (all 0.00001870)
+Before you start freeze your mining coins (all 0.00001870 UTXOs)

 You do not need to mine NFT1-Group Token constantly.
 Mine a few blocks and create some NFT child tokens